Updated 11 Jan 2023 By Gareth Leave a Comment (Edit)

 What are others saying?

 Check reviews but remember to read between the lines….just like with TripAdvisor.
-Everyone has the odd failure and some students will be awkward or have unrealistic expectations when they choose a language school.
+Every institution has the odd failure and some students will be awkward or have unrealistic expectations when they choose a language school.
+So, give more weight to emerging themes from a range of participants rather than one post by a disgruntled individual.

 Are you thinking of going to a language school abroad?
 If you missed the first post in this mini series (the post considers whether you shoud), here’s a link.
 Have you already been on a language course abroad?
 How did you choose the language school?
 Share your experiences – or any questions – in the comments below.